Decentralized Stochastic Nonconvex Optimization under the $(L_0,L_1)$-Smoothness: The Proof of Lemma

 where the first inequality is based on Lemma \ref{lem:sym-smooth} and the fact $\Norm{\bx^{t+1} - \bx^t} \leq 1/(2L_1)$ from Lemma~\ref{eq:diff-bar-x}; the forth to last line is based on Cauchy--Schwarz inequality; the third to last line is based on the triangle inequality; the last line is based on the vector AM-QM inequality.

 We bound the term $\Norm{\nabla f(\bx^t)-\bv^t}$ in equation (\ref{eq:descent-mean-2}) as

 We bound term $B_1$ as

 where we denote $M_0=\sqrt{2(L_0^2 +L_1^2\zeta^2)}$ and $M_1=\sqrt{2}L_1$.
-Here, the first inequality is based on vector AM-QM inequality; the second inequality is based on Young's inequality and Assumption \ref{asm:sym-1}; the third inequality is based on Assumption \ref{asm:heterogeneous}.
+Here, the first inequality is based on vector AM-QM inequality; the second inequality is based on Young's inequality, Assumption, \ref{asm:sym-1} {and the fact $\Norm{\bx^t-\vx_i^t}\leq1/L_1$ from equation (\ref{eq:bound-xti-barx})}; the third inequality is based on Assumption \ref{asm:heterogeneous}.